ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The following table illustrates a typical sequence of requests required to establish a new account with the server, prove control of an identifier, issue a certificate, and fetch an updated certificate some time after issuance.
-The "->" is a mnemonic for a Location header pointing to a created resource.
+The "->" is a mnemonic for a Location header field pointing to a created resource.

 | Action                | Request                                  | Response       |
 |:----------------------|:-----------------------------------------|:---------------|